The Friends of Mere School (FOMS) - Mere School PTA

 Research shows that children do better at school when their parents are involved, so we encourage every parent to contribute in whatever way they can.
 All input is very welcome, no matter how small or irregular.
 Parents and carers are welcome to become involved with the Friends (PTA) either as part of the committee, on a more casual basis by helping at an event, or simply by contributing ideas and comments through our Facebook group (see below).

-Our current project (Summer 2017) is to create a covered area for the children of Year 1 - so that they can take their learning outside whatever the weather, and to improve their outside play space.
+- a covered area for the children of Year 1 - so that they can take their learning outside whatever the weather, and to improve their outside play space.
+I'm sure parents have been thankful for this area too on rainy pick-ups!

 1. How can I get involved?

-We have regular PTA meetings in The Parent's room (usually on the first Friday afternoon of each month at 2.15pm, but please check first), and you are warmly invited to attend.
-The meetings are a chance for parents to suggest and help plan forthcoming social and fundraising events.
+We have regular PTA meetings in the library (usually on the first Tuesday afternoon of each month at 2.15pm, but please check first), and you are warmly invited to attend.
+The meetings are a chance for parents to suggest and help plan forthcoming social and fundraising events but you can still get involved even if you can't make this time slot.

 All parents and carers of children at Mere School are automatically voting members of the PTA.
 The PTA committee is elected at our AGM in April.